 Facebook Hacks Every Startup Should Know

-With the most recent round of algorithm changes Facebook has made, it is more challenging than ever to be a startup and use the networking platform to build an audience.
-That doesn’t mean it’s impossible.
-But you do have to pay a bit more attention to what you’re doing.
+With Facebook's ongoing algorithm changes, it is more challenging than ever to be a startup and use the networking platform to build an audience.
+That doesn't mean it's impossible.
+But you have to pay more attention to what you're doing.

 Grow your connections with these hacks: